thremulation-station/thremulation-docs/docs/quickstart/deployment.md

 </p>
 <br>

-1. Select option #`1` and then confirm that you want to depoy this configuration and kick things off.
+1. Select **option #**`1` and then `Y` to confirm that you want to depoy this configuration and kick things off.
 1. So what's happening here?
 This deployment will download, turn on, and configure (provision) all 3 boxes in the order displayed.
 1. Get yourself some fresh coffee, this will take 15-30 minutes, depending on your particular bandwidth available.
+1. Please note, if you're on a Windows10 host system, you will need to allow "Allow Connections" in the windows firewall for _private_ connections.

 <br>
 <p align="center">